 INTELLIGENCE LED TESTING (STAR)

 Simulated Target Attack Response (STAR) is an approach to security assessment that was created by CREST.
-STAR assessments are a technical approach to help organisations understand what their cybersecurity risks are.
+STAR assessments are a technical approach to help organizations understand what their cybersecurity risks are.

 STAR Threat Intelligence Services

-Nettitude is a CREST STAR approved Threat Intelligence (TI) Provider, delivering in-depth assessments for clients across the globe.
-STAR engagements commence with a comprehensive STAR Threat Intelligence assessment of the likely threats that are relevant to an organisation.
+LRQA Nettitude is a CREST STAR-approved Threat Intelligence (TI) Provider, delivering in-depth assessments for clients across the globe.
+STAR engagements commence with a comprehensive STAR Threat Intelligence assessment of the likely threats that are relevant to an organization.
 This includes reviewing:

 - Geopolitical threat intelligence